Callum Fordyce: Dunfermline Athletic

 In June 2015, after six years with Livingston, Fordyce signed for Scottish League One club Dunfermline Athletic and was appointed first-team captain by manager Allan Johnston.
 On 12 September 2015 in a match versus Scottish League One club Ayr United, Fordyce was injured in a tackle by Ayr striker Craig Moore, suffering a suspected broken leg.
 Fordyce was released by the Pars at the end of the 2016–17 season, as his contract expired.

 Queen of the South

 On 23 May 2017, Fordyce signed a one-year contract with fellow Scottish Championship club Queen of the South.

 On 1 February 2018, Fordyce signed an extension to his contract to remain in Dumfries until May 2019.

 Airdrieonians

 On 30 May 2019, Fordyce signed a one-year contract with Scottish League One club Airdrieonians.

 On 26 May 2022, Fordyce was named as player-assistant manager of Airdrieonians alongside player-manager Rhys McCabe.

+Fordyce played a key role in helping Airdrieonians gain promotion back to the Scottish Championship via the play-offs at the end of the 2022-23 season scoring in the play-off semi-final against Falkirk.

+Played in the Scottish Challenge Cup Final for Airdrieonians in their 2-1 victory over The New Saints at the Falkirk Stadium.

+On 26 May 2024, it was announced that Fordyce would leave the club upon expiry of his contract after 5 years at the club.

+Raith Rovers

+On 28 May 2024, Fordyce joined Scottish Championship club Raith Rovers on a two-year deal.